Cañon City, Colorado: In popular culture

 The movie Canon City (1948) depicts the real-life 1947 escape of 12 prisoners from nearby Colorado State Penitentiary.

+Cañon City, Colorado is referenced as the location of the fourth stage of the Steel Ball Run race, in the seventh part of JoJo's Bizarre Adventure.
+The stage begins in Cañon City in Chapter 32 of the series.

 A diner in Cañon City is the setting of the song "Navajo Rug", which was named by the Western Writers of America as one of the Top 100 Western Songs of all time.

-A fictional version of the city is depicted in Philip K. Dick's alternate history novel The Man in the High Castle (1963) and its eponymous 2015 television series adaptation.
-Cañon City is in an ostensibly-demilitarized "neutral zone" between the puppet regimes of the Japanese Pacific States, in the west, and Greater Nazi Reich, in the east, in the former United States.
+A fictional version of the city is depicted in Philip K. Dick's alternate history novel The Man in the High Castle (1962).

 Sister cities

 Cañon City's sister cities are: